MolotovCherry/virtual-display-rs/.github/ISSUE_TEMPLATE/question.md

 ---

-Please ask questions in the [discussion section](https://github.com/MolotovCherry/virtual-display-rs/discussions), not on issues.
+Please ask questions in the [discord server](https://discord.gg/pDDt78wYQy) or [discussion section](https://github.com/MolotovCherry/virtual-display-rs/discussions), not on issues.
 Thanks!